Evols/DroneSimulator/readme.md

 > This plugin is designed to live inside your Unreal project as an engine- and editor-first SDK, not as a ready-made arcade drone game.

-## Architecture

-This project consists in multiple parts:
-- `Content` contains demo Blueprints implementation and built-in drone parts.
-- `aero_table` consists in Python scripts to build the airfoil lift and drag tables using Xfoil.
-- `Source` contains the C++ source code modules:
-  - `DroneSimulatorCore` is the simulator itself, it mainly include the physics core
-  - `DroneSimulatorInput` allows the support of non-standard gamepads, such as EdgeTX and DJI
-  - `DroneSimulatorGame` wraps the physics core with Unreal Engine classes, to make it available as Pawn, MovementComponent, assets, etc
-  - `DroneSimulatorEditor` provides editor utilities, such as session replay, and asset editor

 ## Features

 - 🔨**Modular drone parts**: pick your own frame, battery, propellers, and motors, using assets.